pekkalacd/Introduction-to-Python/Lessons/Variables/README.md

 add items to and remove them from a List as they please and it will automatically adjust.
 This is just one example of a structure that could be stored in a variable, others
 include: dictionaries, sets, queues, tuples, strings, and more.<br>

 To make a list, we use square brackets **[ ... ]**.
-Inside of the square brackets, we separate objects by commas.
+Inside of the square brackets, we separate elements by commas.
 For example, below we've created a list called "myList" which contains 3 elements: a string, an integer, and a float.<br>

 ```